Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 4. **Create** a model following this video https://surfdrive.surf.nl/files/index.php/s/67aTHu1AYFVeHT0#/files_mediaviewer/CreateModelExample.mp4.
 5. Export the model to .gltf using the glTF export extension and save it to somewhere you can find.
 6. **Load** the model following the steps in Section 1.

+## 3. Repository structure
+The most important folders in this repository are shown below
+- root
+    - Assets
+        - Audio
+            > A collection of audio files that are included in the application. (*Please note that adding audio files here will not add them to the application.*)

+        - ⋮
+        - Models
+            > A collection of .gltf files (3D models) that can be loaded into the application according to the instructions in Section 1.
+        - ⋮
+        - Scenes
+            > Contains the Unity scenes.
+        - Scripts
+            > The C# scripts that form the main functionality of the application.
+        - ⋮
+    - ⋮

 ## References
 [1] A. Milo and M. Hornikx, "Acoustic Virtual Reality as a Learning Framework for Built Environment Students," *Euronoise*, 2021.